-In addition to that, Galway is currently European City of Culture for 2020 - all of which, in short, made us think Hot Dinners readers might fancy a trip there and like a guide to the city's best places to eat and drink.
-So here, after considerable in-depth research, are our tips on where to eat and drink in the City of the Tribes.
+In addition to that, Galway is currently European City of Culture for 2020.
+If, once lockdown is over and you fancied a trip, are our tips on where to eat and drink in the City of the Tribes.

 Where: 53 Lower Dominick Street, Galway, Ireland

 Galway’s first restaurant to get a Michelin star, this is chef JP McMahon's flagship restaurant - it serves a daily-changing menu with dishes inspired by and using produce from the local area.
 Only open for dinner (but notably family-friendly too) they serve a 6, 8 or 10-course menu.

 Where: Spanish Arch, Long Walk, Galway, H91 E9XA